gatechain/gatechain-docs/en/gatechain-asset.md

 # Overview

 Issued assets are stored on GateChain in in the form of tokens.
-Any asset should comply with GateChain's Token Management Standards.
+Issued assets should comply with GateChain's Token Management Standards.

 Asset owners can additionally issue, burn, and freeze/unfreeze their assets.
 These functions incur fees, paid in GateTokens.